Membership basics

 Remember the advice earlier about it being easier to retain current members than it is to recruit new ones?
 Don’t wait for a membership to expire before you try to lock it in.
 Make sure you get to those members with memberships that are fast-approaching expiry sooner rather than later.

-You may choose to set up an automated email advising members with upcoming membership expiration dates that they should renew, and how to do so (as an incentive you could offer a small discount for early renewal).
+You may choose to set up an automated email advising members with upcoming membership expiration dates that they should renew, and how to do so.

 Make sure the renewal process is as streamlined as possible.
 The easier it is to renew (the fewer steps/clicks), the more likely a member is to sign up for another year’s subscription.